lucas0000miranda/BdrCrudZend/README.md

 # Data Base

 For run the database, you can use SQLITE and run the schema.sql (data/schema.sql).
-Or tha directlly:
+Or do that directlly:
 ```bash
 CREATE TABLE `bdr` (
     `id` INT(11) NOT NULL AUTO_INCREMENT,